TobiasGruening/ARU-Net/README.md

 After running the python script you should see a matplot window.
 To go to the next image just close it.

 ### Example
-An example image of the cBad test set [[3]](#read-bad-a-new-dataset-and-evaluation-scheme-for-baseline-detection-in-archival-documents), [[4]](#scriptnet-icdar-2017-competition-on-baseline-detection-in-archival-documents-cbad), and the preduced prediction maps are shown below.
+The example images are sampled from the cBad test set [[3]](#read-bad-a-new-dataset-and-evaluation-scheme-for-baseline-detection-in-archival-documents), [[4]](#scriptnet-icdar-2017-competition-on-baseline-detection-in-archival-documents-cbad).
+One image along with its results are shown below.

 ![image_1](demo_images/T_Freyung_005-01_0247.jpg)
 ![image_2](demo_images/pred_ch0.jpg)